shanepeckham/CADLab_Loyalty/README.md

 # What is it?

-This repository will provision an environment that may be used as a Hackathon to build an end to end scenario that does the following:
+This repository will provision an environment that may be used as a Lab to build an end to end scenario that does the following:

 *	Query a Contact List API for a customer
 *	Query our legacy on-prem Ticket system to get the customer’s last feedback